-Best 360 camera 2018
+Best 360 camera 2020:

-1. Instax360 One X
+1. Insta360 One X

-5.7K, HDR, slo-mo and time-shift star
+5.7K, HDR, slo-mo and a time-shift star

 Weight: 115g | Max. video resolution: 5760 x 2880 at 30fps | Stills resolution: 18MP | Battery life: 60 minutes

-What we love about the One X isn't its 360° tricks at all, but how easy it is to produce a great-looking regular widescreen video.
-Kudos in particular to the silky smooth image stabilisation, which all goes to make it a tempting proposition for semi-pro videographers looking for some unique special effects on-the-fly.
+What we love about the One X isn't its 360 tricks at all, but how easy it is to produce a great-looking regular widescreen video.
+Kudos in particular to the silky smooth image stabilization, which all goes to make it a tempting proposition for semi-pro videographers looking for some unique special effects on-the-fly.

 - Read our in-depth Insta360 One X review